 Two nurses who took care of Mr. Duncan also became ill but both recovered.
 Dr. Martin Salia, a U.S. resident who contracted Ebola while treating over one hundred patients in Sierra Leone, died of the virus at Nebraska Medical Center.
 He was the third patient to be treated there and the only one to have died.

-Over 100 other people who had come into contacts with infected people were quarantined for various periods of time until their tests returned negative for Ebola.
+Over 100 other people who had come into contact with infected people were quarantined for various periods of time until their tests returned negative for Ebola.
 Other people who had been in contact with the disease were never located.
 The U.S. was fortunate to have had limited spread of this deadly disease.

 During and after the Ebola illnesses in the U.S., it became apparent that the CDC protocols were too lax in the beginning and this fact probably caused the spread of Ebola cases to improperly trained hospital staff.
 Since that time, updated and more thorough guidelines have been established uniformly across the United States.